 Wine grapes may not grow on the rock cliffs that line the Pacific Coast of Bodega Bay, a charming Sonoma County fishing village, and seagulls are more common than vineyard hawks, but that doesn’t mean a wine lover risks going thirsty.

-In a salute to the shop’s seaside location, instead of simple tastings, guests embark on “wine surfing,” where they choose three wines from daily menu, and receive two-ounce pours placed on a little wooden surfboard.
-Wines can be sipped on the deck overlooking the bay, and paired with optional cheese and crackers.
+In a salute to the shop’s seaside location, instead of simple tastings, guests embark on “wine surfing,” where they choose three wines from the daily menu, and receive two-ounce pours placed on a little wooden surfboard.
+Wines can be sipped on the weather-protected deck overlooking the bay, and paired with an optional cheese and cracker plate.

 When you find the wines you favor, you can purchase a full glass or a bottle, and in nice, neighborly touch, the store owners Bob and Sissy Blanchard will point you to area restaurants that waive their corkage fee for customers bearing Gourmet au Bay bottles.